-And Vaad Harabanim offers you the maximum, as always.
+And Vaad Harabbanim offers you the maximum, as always.

 How happy we are when we help our children.
 And how indebted we would feel to someone who took care of our children.
 A mother would give anything for someone to stand by her child in his difficult moments.

-How many children have been able, and will be able, to smile for the first time because of your generosity in donating to Vaad Harabanim?
-How many children have seen, and will be able to see, their parents calm and smiling in their troubled lives, because of Vaad Harabanim’s wonderful donors?
+How many children have been able, and will be able, to smile for the first time because of your generosity in donating to Vaad Harabbanim?
+How many children have seen, and will be able to see, their parents calm and smiling in their troubled lives, because of Vaad Harabbanim’s wonderful donors?

 With this great bundle of merits, a minyan of talmidei chachamim and tzaddikim, people totally engrossed in spirituality and Torah study all day, will pray and plead at Rachel’s tomb specifically on your behalf.

 Not just for one or two days, but for forty consecutive days!
 Forty days of constant prayer have a great segulah and do not go unanswered.